 Reduce Inflammation with Dry Needling

 Dry Needling therapy is increasing in popularity as more individuals are experiencing the benefit of this ground-breaking modality for pain relief and reducing inflammation.
 One of the main goals of dry needling is to restore movement.
 As a physical therapist, my main job is to restore movement and function, and I use several manual therapy tools to accomplish this.

 Dry needling is NOT the same as acupuncture.
 The same tool is used (a fine, filament needle) but that is the only similarity.
 Acupuncture is based on Traditional Chinese Medicine, meridians and energy systems in the body.
-Dissecting a human cadaver is part of physical therapy training and I have spent the last 30 years studying anatomy, physiology, musculoskeletal dysfunction, the nervous system, movement, orthopedic assessment, osteopathic treatment and manual therapy.
-My training and clinical experience, along with the state practice act in Ohio in which I am licensed, is what qualifies me and other licensed healthcare providers to do dry needling.
+Dissecting a human cadaver is part of physical therapy training along with extensive anatomy, physiology, musculoskeletal dysfunction, the nervous system, movement, orthopedic assessment, osteopathic treatment and manual therapy.
+Dry needling practice laws vary from state to state in the United States and dry needlig is considered within the scope of physical therapy in Ohio.
 There is scientific evidence supporting the use of dry needling to reduce pain, improve range of motion, decrease muscle spasm and provide an environment for healing.
-It is one of the tools I implement in my practice, although it is not the only tool I use.
+It is one of the tools we implement in our practice, although it is not the only tool we use.
 Everyone who uses their hands is not a physical therapist, just like everyone who uses a filament needle is not an acupuncturist.

 There are physiological and cellular changes that occur when a needle is inserted into deeper structures: